turingschool/career-development-curriculum-site/module_one/index.md

    * Updated headline statement
    * Summary statement using your professional story
    * Turing added to Experience and Education sections
-   * **Due date #1:** Submit your LinkedIn URL through a survey sent to your channel by **EOD Friday of Week 4.** You will receive feeddback on your LinkedIn draft by mid-week Week 5
+   * **Due date #1:** Submit your LinkedIn URL through a survey sent to your channel by **EOD Friday of Week 4.** You will receive feedback on your LinkedIn draft by mid-week Week 5
    * **Final due date: EOD Friday of Week 5** through the end of mod survey (below)
 3. Complete [end of mod self-evaluation survey](https://airtable.com/shrogjoSu2mYqqlmR) by **EOD Friday of Week 5**